yuriyward/NewName/ai/docs/PRD-business-perspective.md

 **Goals**

 * Accurate, human-like names in the **user’s language**, usually ≤ 60 characters.
+* **Local-first pipeline**: prefer built-in Chrome AI (Gemini Nano via Prompt/Summarizer APIs) or bundled models; degrade gracefully.
+* **Explicit cloud fallback** only when the user opts in and when local execution is unavailable or insufficient.
 * **Decision first**: rename only when it clearly improves the name.
 * **Deeper inspection** when helpful (e.g., first 2–5 pages of PDFs; keyframes + short transcript for videos).
 * Use **high-signal metadata** (e.g., geolocation, dates, duration, resolution) when it truly clarifies.